Ridha Behi: Career

 He announced his new feature film initially titled Brando and Brando with Marlon Brando portraying himself.
 But the filming was interrupted by the death of Marlon Brando.
 The film was finally released as Always Brando in the year 2011.
 The film was selected to be screened in Toronto International Film Festival.

+A teacher at the Higher School of Audiovisual and Cinema of Gammarth, he leads various writing workshops around the world, including Méditalents, which he chaired in Morocco in 2012.

 His film The Flower of Aleppo was released in the year 2016.
 It was selected as the Tunisian entry for the Best Foreign Language Film at the 89th Academy Awards, but was changed to As I Open My Eyes by Leyla Bouzid.
 The film had its initial release at the 27th Carthage Film Festival on 28 October 2016, then it had its regular release in Tunisia on 6 November 2016.

 He also directed a dozen of documentaries in Arab states of the Persian Gulf between 1979 and 1983, and a series for the channel Al Jazeera titled Portraits of filmmakers, between 2006 and 2008.